mbolam/DSWS_OpenRefine/4-cleaning.md

 ## Text Filters
   - Text filters can be used to isolate specific rows that contain the text.
 They can be used to quickly isolate rows for further manipulation.
   - The dialog box allows for case-sensitive filters and regular expressions.
   - Regular expressions can be very powerful for querying data, but a bit outside the scope of this workshop.
 We regularly use a regular expression to find rows that do not have the work:  ^((?!Pennsylvania).)\*$

+## Facets

 ## Editing Data